image-js/image-js-docs/docs/Glossary.md

 ### Roi map

 A ROI (Region of Interest) map, also known as segmentation map, is a binary image that highlights regions of interest within a larger image.
 It is a concept in image processing and computer vision for isolation and identification of certain objects, features, or regions for further analysis, manipulation, or processing.

+### Structuring element

+A structuring element is a shape or pattern used in morphological image processing operations such as dilation, erosion, opening, and closing.
+Unlike a kernel, a structuring element is not a matrix of numerical coefficients but rather a binary or grayscale pattern used for reshaping or modifying the overall structure of objects in an image.